-Moonlight - Rocky Mountains
+Moonlight Forecast for Rocky Mountains

 Moonlight photography in the Rockies.
 Alpine lakes, snow-covered peaks, Maroon Bells moonrise, and champagne powder shimmer under lunar illumination.